-15 UX Design Blogs You Can’t Miss in 2015
+17 UX Design Blogs You Can’t Miss in 2019

 “UX skills are in demand because savvy companies have realized that to remain competitive, their digital presence cannot be static,” says D. Scott Hicks, digital marketing manager at Carloan.com.

-15 UX blogs you can’t miss
+17 UX blogs you can’t miss

 Boxes and Arrows features contributing bloggers who discuss all things design.
 In their own words, they aim “to provoke thinking, push limits and teach a few things along the way.”
 This blog is an excellent stop for anyone looking for new perspective into UX.

-Designmodo features blog posts with UX tips and practical applications on a variety of topics, including mockups, wireframing and mobile design.
-The site also develops and distributes highly-rated user interface packs, including a few you can download for free.
+Designmodo features blog posts with UX tips and practical applications on a variety of topics, including mock-ups, wireframing and mobile design.
+The site also develops and distributes highly rated user interface packs, including a few you can download for free.

 This blog also started off as a moderated mailing list about information design and has evolved into a website dedicated to sharing information about all things web.
 There are over 1,000 posts on UX alone, so it’s definitely worth checking out.